What does XXX mean? On your way becoming Hola Veteran you will hear many terms, see many systems, have to understand a

 Be precise.
 Write down numbers.
 Compare to previous weeks and explain the growth/regression, success/failure.

-whole company to see - enabling real time peer collaboration.
+open for the whole company to see - enabling real time peer

 - Hola VPN hola.org